Club: none | Opening: 1999 | Capacity: 74,500 seats.

 During the reconstruction of Wembley Stadium, the Millennium Stadium hosted the FA Cup and League Cup finals as well as the FA Community Shield.

-In its first decade the stadium was the standard playing venue of the Welsh national team, however with declining attendances and smaller modern alternatives available in the Liberty Stadium and Cardiff City Stadium, the Welsh team played most of its Euro 2012 qualifying matches at one of the above stadiums.
+In its first decade, the stadium was the standard playing venue of the Welsh national team, however with declining attendances and smaller modern alternatives available in the Liberty Stadium and Cardiff City Stadium, the Welsh team played most of its Euro 2012 qualifying matches at one of these smaller stadiums.

 Address: Millennium Stadium, Westgate Street, Cardiff, CF10 1NS